greeeg/redefined.cloud/content/terms/microservice-architecture/index.en.md

 ---
-slug: 'microservice-architecture'
-title: 'Microservice architecture'
+name: 'Microservice architecture'
-description: ''
+summary: ''
 keywords: ['microservice architecture', 'microservice']
-published: true
 ---

 Let's imagine you want to cook a chocolate cake.
 Having a microservice architecture would mean to use different tools (a bowl, a cooking paddle, a cake pan, etc) which all have a single responsibility and are not linked in the way they work (you don't need a bowl to use a cake pan).